yo-ru/MaplePS/README.md

 4. MaplePS will downgrade your `osu!auth.dll` to an older version that Maple supports.
 5. MaplePS will prompt you to open osu!.
 6. After you open osu!, simply press `Enter`.
-7. Maple will then inject.
+7. MaplePS will then inject.

 How do I get back on Bancho?
 ------